 What Does a General Contractor Do?

-He/She does all the hiring and organizing for a construction job.
-They also provide building materials, arrange the building permits, organize and schedule the inspection(s), make sure all the building codes are followed and see the project through to fruition.
-General Contractors get jobs by giving competitive estimates of the overall cost of a project and presenting that estimate as a bid to the potential client.
-A client will often get different General Contractors to bid on a job and compare those bids to decide who gets the job.
-“GCs” who work on large projects such as skyscrapers, apartment buildings and civil or Governmental projects, often manage or oversee the project instead of working directly as a laborer.
-Likewise, a General Contractor working on a smaller, residential build or renovation may also provide hands-on labor.
+This individual does all the hiring and organizing for a construction job.
+They also provide building materials, arrange the building permits, organize and schedule the inspection(s), make sure all the building codes are followed and see the project through to completion.
+General contractors get jobs by giving competitive estimates of the overall cost of a project and presenting that estimate as a bid to the potential client.
+A client will often get different general contractors to bid on a job and compare those bids to decide who gets the job.
+Contractors who work on large projects such as skyscrapers, apartment buildings and civil or governmental projects often manage or oversee the project instead of working directly as a laborer.
+Likewise, a general contractor working on a smaller, residential building or renovation may also provide hands-on labor.

 Fast Facts About Being a General Contractor

 - The ability to understand drawings/blueprints, the basic principles of construction, financial and team management and ethics are a must.